The Lack of Sleep and Workplace Accidents

 Suggestions for Employees

-Then, if sleep appears to be a problem, look for ways to improve your sleep and to create patterns and conditions that promote healthy sleep.
+Then, if sleep appears to be a problem, look for ways to improve your sleep and create patterns and conditions that promote healthy sleep.
 This includes maintaining a regular sleep/wake schedule, establishing a relaxing bedtime routine, avoiding or reducing caffeine and nicotine, and making sure your bed and pillows are comfortable.

-The vast majority of sleep problems lie within an individual’s ability to control.
+Most sleep problems lie within an individual’s ability to control.
 Your “sleep hygiene” can significantly impact your ability to get a good night’s sleep, wake feeling refreshed, and remain alert throughout the day.